History of Major League Baseball on ABC: 1983–1989 television package

 The infamous and controversial leadoff single by Orta and the Jack Clark error eventually led to the Royals loading the bases and putting the tying run on third base and the winning run on second with one out for Dane Iorg.
 Iorg hit a 2-run single and the Royals came back to win 2–1.
-The Royals went on to win Game 7 11–0 and complete the comeback after being down 3 games to 1.
+The Royals went on to win Game 7 11–0 and complete the comeback after being down 2–0 and 3–1.
 However, it was Denkinger's dubious 'safe' call, and not Iorg's hit, Clark's error, Jim Sundberg's heroics (for his difficult slide past catcher Darrell Porter for the winning run) or the Game 7 blowout that were most remembered in years to come.

 1986–1988

 By 1986, ABC only televised 13 Monday Night Baseball games.
 This was a fairly sharp contrast to the 18 games to that were scheduled in 1978.
 The Sporting News believed that ABC paid Major League Baseball to not make them televise the regular season.
 No late season games in September were scheduled in 1986.
 TSN added that the network only wanted the sport for October anyway.
 Going into 1987, ABC had reportedly purchased 20 Monday night games but only used eight of those slots.
 More to the point, CBS Sports president Neal Pilson said "Three years ago, we believed ABC's package was overpriced by $175 million.
 We still believe it's overpriced by $175 million."

 During the 1986 season, Don Drysdale did play-by-play ABC's Sunday afternoon games, which aired until July, when Monday Night Baseball began.
 ABC's Monday night schedule in 1986, then started on July 7 and ran through August 25.
-Al Michaels did the main Sunday game usually with Jim Palmer, while Drysdale and Johnny Bench did the backup contests.
-Keith Jackson, working with Tim McCarver, did the secondary Monday night games.
+Al Michaels did both the main Sunday and Monday game usually with Jim Palmer, while Drysdale and Johnny Bench did the backup contests.
+Keith Jackson, did the secondary Monday night games with Tim McCarver.
 Bench took a week off in June (with Steve Busby filling in) and also worked one game with Michaels as the networks switched the announcer pairings.
 While Drysdale worked the All-Star Game in Houston as an interviewer, he did not resurface until the playoffs.
 Bench simply disappeared, ultimately going to CBS Radio.

 On October 12, 1986, at Anaheim Stadium, Al Michaels along with Jim Palmer called Game 5 of the American League Championship Series.
-The California Angels held a 3 games to 1 lead of a best-of-seven against the Boston Red Sox.
+The California Angels held a 3–1 lead of a best-of-seven against the Boston Red Sox.
 In the game, the Angels held a 5–2 lead going into the ninth inning.
 Boston scored two runs on a home run by Don Baylor, closing the gap to 5–4.